blackfireio/documentation/php/integrations/guzzle.rst

 Note that the profile UUID is stored in the ``X-Blackfire-Profile-Uuid`` response header by the Blackfire middleware.

-If you want to better control the profile configuration, like the number of samples or the title of the profile, pass a ``\Blackfire\Profile\Configuration`` instance as the ``blackfire`` option value:
+If you want to better control the profile configuration, like the title of the profile, pass a ``\Blackfire\Profile\Configuration`` instance as the ``blackfire`` option value:

 .. code-block:: php
     :emphasize-lines: 2,3,6

     $config = new \Blackfire\Profile\Configuration();
-    $config->setSamples(10);
     $config->setTitle('Blog Home');

     $response = $client->request('GET', 'https://www.symfony.com/blog/', array(
         'blackfire' => $config,
     ));

-When running this script, you will get one profile which will be the aggregation of the 10 HTTP requests executed.

 Learn more about :ref:`profiling configuration settings
 <php-sdk-profile-configuration>` in the PHP SDK documentation.